olderst/Keyboard-Patches/README.md

 - Choose Preferences from the MaciASL menu bar
 - Select Sources
 - Click the [+] button
-- Give it a name (eg. "Laptop Patches")
+- Give it a name (eg. "Keyboard Patches")
 - Type the following URL: https://github.com/olderst/Keyboard-Patches/master

 ###MaciASL and iasl